mikemag/MonkeyCAM/README.md

 above.
 * Target more G-code controllers with different formats and requirements.
 * Provide distribution of binaries for Mac OSX and Windows 8.
+* More options for effective edge, nose, and tail.
+(MonkeyCAM v3, for instance, had 6 tail options.)
+* Port the code to soften the transition between edge and nose/tail.
+(You can work around this with a sandblock and two min of your time for now.)
 * Port the MonkeyCAM design UI to a web-based UI built on HTML 5, and enable local execution.
   * The UI will include easy controls for inputting the shape